rbalves/rbalves/README.md

 ### Hi there 👋

-I'm Rafael Alves,  I'm a Frontend Developer at Grupo Boticário, and I've been working in tech since 2015.
+I'm Rafael Alves, I'm a Software Engineer at Juntos Somos Mais, and I've been working in tech since 2014.
 I'm from Brazil, and I'm currently living in Curitiba.

 Would you like to find me?